Crispy, Homemade Oven-Baked French Fries

 This post may contain affiliate links.
 Please read my disclosure policy.

 These homemade french fries emerge from the oven with exceptionally crisp edges thanks to a simple trick: soaking the cut potatoes in hot water for 10 minutes before baking.

-I never would have guessed that a potato’s peak season in colder climates is actually midsummer through late fall, and that during these months, never do potatoes taste so good.
 Every summer, when the potatoes start arriving in our CSA, I am blown away by their flavor, by how they need nothing more than olive oil and salt, by how many potatoes we consume as a family each week.
-I’ve been on such a potato bender recently I’ve had to supplement our supply at the farmers’ market, and when I was there last, I asked the woman at the Barber’s Farm table why the summer potatoes were so good.
+When I was at the farmers market last week, I asked the woman at the Barber’s Farm table why the summer potatoes were so good.
 She responded: “Because they’re fresh!”

 After weeks of making completely delicious, no-fuss, oven “chips” and “fries,” I decided to explore the matter further.
 Could the fries be crispier?
 Better?
 After finding little guidance in a few of my favorite vegetable-focused cookbooks, I turned once again to the ever-reliable America’s Test Kitchen Family Cookbook, a book that has been open on my counter for weeks.
 And, of course, they had a trick.
 And fortunately, the trick was simple.

 How to Make Crispy French Fries at Home